-Then she descended from al-Safa and when she reached the valley.
-She tucked up her robe and ran in the valley like a person in distress and trouble, till she crossed the valley and reached al-Marwa. where she stood and started looking, expecting to see somebody.
+Then she ran toward al-Safa, and when she reached the valley.
+She tucked up her robe and ran in the valley like a person in distress and trouble till she crossed the valley and reached al-Marwa.
+Where she stood and started looking, expecting to see somebody.
 But she could not see anybody.
-She repeated that (running between Safa and Marwa) seven times.
+She ran back and forth between both hills a total of seven times.

 From Ibn Abbaas

 “This is the source of the tradition of the walking between them (i.e., Safa and Marwa).
 When she reached Marwa (for the last time), she heard a voice, and she asked herself to be quiet and listened attentively.
 She heard the voice again and said, “O (whoever you may be)!
 You have made me hear your voice. have you got something to help me?”